-A geographical analysis of the Group's Loans and Advances to Customers as at 31 December 2016 is provided in Table 3 which summarises regional distribution information.
+A geographical analysis of the Group's Loans and Advances to Customers as at 31 December 2017 may be found in Note 1 of the 2017 Annual Report and Accounts, which summarises regional distribution information.

 The Group operates from its head office in Manchester city centre.